Dillon Brooks NBA Preview vs. the Nuggets

-Dillon Brooks and his Houston Rockets teammates match up versus the Denver Nuggets on Friday at 8:00 PM ET.
+Dillon Brooks and his Houston Rockets teammates hit the court versus the Denver Nuggets on Wednesday at 9:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.